-The age old tradition, writing out new years resolutions.
-Its something that has been around since the Babylonians where they would make promises to their gods.
-Try and make it an exciting event in the classroom, get creative by making a board to display them in the classroom.
+The age-old tradition, writing out new years resolutions.
+It’s something that has been around since the Babylonians, where they would make promises to their gods.
+Try and make it an exciting event in the classroom, get creative by making a board and displaying them in the classroom.

-Practicing gratitude is associated with many health benefits including improved mood, better sleep, more positive habits and improved heart health.
-It’s no secret, though, that savouring the little things that make life sweet is easier said than done.
-One of my favourite ways that I’ve seen during my research for this is to keep a Happiness Jar.
-Have a look here at this blog written by mommypotamus about how she went about creating her own ‘Happiness Jar’.
+Practising gratitude is associated with many health benefits including improved mood, better sleep, more positive habits and improved heart health.
+It’s no secret though that savouring the little things, that make life sweet, is easier said than done.

 Stepping into the New Year

 Our other whole class new year display is all about stepping into the new year.
 This conveys the message that we all have individual goals but we are also working towards them together as a whole class.